docusign/code-examples-bash/README.md

 1. **Using conditional recipients** [Source.](./examples/eSignature/eg034UseConditionalRecipients.sh)
    Demonstrates how to create an envelope where the workflow is routed to different recipients based on the value of a transaction.
-1. **Request a signature via SMS** [Source.](./examples/eSignature/eg035SigningViaSMS.sh) Demonstrates how to send a signature request for a signer to read and sign via an SMS message.
+1. **Request a signature via SMS delivery** [Source.](./examples/eSignature/eg035SigningViaSMS.sh) Demonstrates how to send a signature request via an SMS message.

 ### Rooms API: